MagoMerlin/EmoTracker_MagoMerlin/README.md

 Final Fantasy IV Free Enterprise tracker:

--This package is designed to be a item and map tracker (alpha).
+-This package is designed to be a chars, items, bosses, and locations tracker.

 -It's based off of some existing trackers: (http://schala-kitty.net/ff4fe-tracker/) and (https://akw5013.gitlab.io/ffiv-free-enterprise-tracker/).

 -You can generate your FFIVFE ROMHack: (http://ff4-free-enterprise.com/).

-Note: I have not finished the map tracker yet.
+Note: I have not finished the map trackers yet.
 It will take a long time, but I will conclude it someday.

 -TLOZR and FFIVFE Trackers REQUIRES EmoTracker to work, as they are addon packages to the tracker program: (https://emotracker.net/).